dh-conciani/Landsat-extract/README.md

 ### Match:

-Extract all pixel values into a raster matched with polygon by date and leatorize points outside your polygon and inside your raster
+Extract all pixel values into a raster/polygon matched by date and randomize points outside your polygon and inside your raster

 `TM` Thematic Mapper sensor (Landsat 5)